Adityakumar623/ATM-Management-System/README.md

 8. Project will start running

 ### Contact
 If you want to contact me you can reach me at [Linkedin](https://www.linkedin.com/in/aditya-kumar-choubey-577314202/).
-[Gmail](adityakr1753@gmail.com).
+Or [Gmail](adityakr1753@gmail.com).